-24 Hour ER and Trauma Center in Port Arthur, TX
+24 Hour ER and Trauma Center in Port Arthur and Beaumont, TX

 Staffed by a team of highly skilled health care professionals, The Medical Center is committed to providing high-quality care in a friendly hospital environment.
 The Medical Center of Southeast Texas is accredited by DNV GL Healthcare, a worldwide leader in quality management.

 The Medical Center of Southeast Texas is designated as an accredited Chest Pain Center, Primary Stroke Center and Level IV Trauma Center, and equipped with the advanced technology necessary to provide comprehensive care for a wide range of emergency conditions.

 Our Beaumont campus is designated as an accredited Chest Pain Center, Primary Stroke Center and Level IV Trauma Center, and equipped with the advanced technology necessary to provide comprehensive care for a wide range of emergency conditions.

 What Should I Expect At The Medical Center ER?